SaraEye/SaraKIT-BLDC-gimbal-motors-FOC-Raspberry-Pi-64bit/README.md

 # SaraKIT_BLDC_DEMO

 This demo demonstrates the use of SaraKIT, which is based on the Raspberry Pi CM4, to control BLDC Gimbal Brushless Motors with and without encoders.
+*Attention, BLDC motors get very hot, do not leave them running at too high power - there is a risk of burns and fire!*

 ## BLDC Gimbal Motors without encoders